kaigaiijuch/website/README.md

 curl -L -X POST -H "Accept: application/vnd.github+json" -H "Authorization: Bearer ${GITHUB_TOKEN}" -H "X-GitHub-Api-Version: 2022-11-28" https://api.github.com/repos/kaigaiijuch/website/dispatches -d '{"event_type":"fetch_rss"}'
 ```

+### Zapier integration

+Zapier is used for triggering the `fetch_rss` workflow triggered by new episode published on Spotify for podcasters rss. the script is [here](zapier_script.js).

+SLACK_WEBHOOK_URL: the webhook url for the slack channel, it can be found in the slack channel settings. https://api.slack.com/apps/xxxxxxxxx/incoming-webhooks

+GITHUB_TOKEN: it can be generated from https://github.com/settings/tokens (it needs to be `repo` scope)

 ## development requirement

  * Ruby version: check [.ruby_version](.ruby-version)